xrstf/froy/README.md

 * programming via USB (only for indoor variant, others need a standalone USB->UART converter)
 * webserver with Prometheus compatible `/metrics` endpoint
 * reconfiguration via USB or WiFi (i.e. `curl -XPOST -d'{"new":"config"}' http://device/`)
-* OTA pull support (Froy pulls new firmware from a specified location)
+* OTA pull support (Frøy pulls new firmware from a specified location)
 * TLS support (single fingerprint only)
 * relatively easy to solder by hand (nothing smaller than an 0805 package)